Learn and

 CAREER START INFO

-Career Start offers either a general training pathway or employment-based apprenticeship or traineeship pathway.
+Career Start offers two (2) training pathways, either a general training pathway OR employment-based apprenticeship or traineeship pathway.

-Under Career Start, an eligible individual may access up to two subsidised training places through one of the following options:
+Under Career Start, you may access up to two (2) funded training places through one (1) of the following options:

-- a general qualification at certificate III AND an apprenticeship or traineeship, noting that if the apprenticeship or traineeship is done first, the individual is no longer eligible to access a general qualification under Career Start; OR
+• A qualification in a certificate III under the general training pathway and an apprenticeship or traineeship.
+If the apprenticeship or traineeship is completed first, you are not eligible to access a general training pathway qualification under Career Start; OR

 CAREER BOOST INFO

-- one subsidised training place in either a certificate IV, diploma, or advanced diploma qualification under the general training pathway; OR
+• One (1) funded training place in either a certificate IV, diploma of advanced diploma qualification under the general training pathway; OR

-- a higher level apprenticeship or traineeship at certificate IV or above; AND
+• A higher-level apprenticeship or traineeship in certificate IV or above.

-If the individual has already accessed two apprenticeships/traineeships through a school based apprenticeship or traineeship (SAT) or Career Start within the last 10 years, they are not eligible to undertake an apprenticeship/traineeship under Career Boost.
+If you have already accessed two (2) apprenticeships or traineeships through a school-based apprenticeship or traineeship or Career Start within the last ten (10) years, you are not eligible to undertake an apprenticeship or traineeeship under Career Boost.

-An individual cannot do two general pathway qualifications under Career Boost.
+You cannot do two (2) general training pathway qualifications under Career Boost.

 University isn’t your only choice!